Smoked Prime Rib

 It is labeled “prime” because it refers to the fact it comes from a whole primal muscle, not the grade of meat.
 Typically when you hear the word “prime” it’s the highest grade of meat available.

 When choosing your your grade of beef the grade makes a huge difference.
 The prime grade has additional marbling which gives it more flavor, tenderness and moisture from that rendering of fat.
-If your budget allows it we recommend getting the prime grade, but if not grab the choice cut and you’ll still get amazing results!
+If your budget allows it, we recommend getting the prime grade, but if not grab the choice cut and you’ll still get amazing results!

-Is prime rib and ribeye the same?
+are prime rib and ribeye the same?

-What temperature do you smoke it at?
+What temperature do you smoke prime rib at?

-Preheat your electric smoker to 225 degrees.
+Preheat your electric smoker to 225 degrees Fahrenheit for a perfectly cooked prime rib.

 How many minutes per pound do you smoke a prime rib?